Army visits Wake Forest on Saturday in Winton-Salem, N.C.

 and Bowling Green

 .
-Bowling Green went 10-3 in his last year and won the MAC East title with a 7-1 record.
-In his 15 years as a head coach, Clawson has won conference championships at every coaching stop.
+Bowling Green went 10-3 last year and won the MAC East title with a 7-1 record.
+In his 14 years as a head coach, Clawson has won conference championships at every coaching stop.
 He put together a good staff but will need time to rebuild the Demon Deacons.
-Wake Forest is one of the youngest teams in the country.
-Clawson has a good defense and has added talent in the passing game but must improve the putrid offensive line play.
+Wake Forest is one of the youngest teams in the country with 28 freshmen or sophomores in their two-deep.
+That is tied for the fourth-most in the country this season.

 Jeff Monken was named the 37th head coach in Army football history this off season.
 Monken was able to have the team avoid the large number penalties they had in the opener against Stanford.
 They were totally outclassed against No. 15 ranked Stanford despite hanging around for a half.
 Offensive coordinator Brent Davis

 needs to get his offensive line and running game back in gear.
 Defensive coordinator Jay Bateman needs a full game from his unit.
 The Black Knights defense has allowed only 17 points in the first half this year but a whopping 57 points after halftime.